MoofLabs/SpinningWheelPicker/README.md

 ## 📄 License

-Free to use for personal and commercial projects.
+Free to use for personal projects.
 Attribution appreciated.

 ---